OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Format-Wide.md

 ### -Expand

 Formats the collection object, as well as the objects in the collection.
-This parameter is designed to format objects that support the ICollection (System.Collections) interface.
-The default value is **EnumOnly**.
+This parameter is designed to format objects that support the **System.Collections.ICollection** interface.
+The default value is `EnumOnly`.

 Valid values are:

-- EnumOnly: Displays the properties of the objects in the collection.
+- `EnumOnly`: Displays the properties of the objects in the collection.
-- CoreOnly: Displays the properties of the collection object.
+- `CoreOnly`: Displays the properties of the collection object.
-- Both: Displays the properties of the collection object and the properties of objects in the collection.
+- `Both`: Displays the properties of the collection object and the properties of objects in the collection.

 ```yaml